 4. Consider Filters

-There are three filters that you might want to consider using if you have access to them.
+There are two filters that you might want to consider using if you have access to them.

 - An ND filter will allow you to reduce the intensity of light hitting your camera’s sensor.